NatCATModeling/R4H2O/manuscript/3_case_study_1.md

 c) 0.1
 d) 0.25

 ?
 Which zone has breached the Victorian regulations for THM?
+The limit is 0.25 mg/l.

 a) Gormsey
 b) Bellmoral